 top of page

-ETC offers its members the opportunity to enhance and apply their knowledge and analytical skills in project teams.
-Guided by seasoned project managers, these teams gather weekly to tackle real-world energy challenges and make meaningful contributions to local communities.
-Through this hands-on experience, members gain project management, collaboration, and data analysis skills and position themselves for a meaningful career in a variety of industries.
+ETC offers members the opportunity to enhance their knowledge and analytical skills in project teams.
+Guided by seasoned project managers, ETC teams tackle real-world energy challenges and make meaningful contributions to local communities.
+Through this hands-on experience, members gain project management, energy analysis, and data analysis skills, positioning themselves for a meaningful career in a variety of industries.

 1152_06_075_select.jpg